kubewarden/sleeping-policy/README.md

 This policy has just one mandatory setting:

 * `sleepMilliseconds`: the amount of time the policy will wait before accepting the request.
-Espressed in milliseconds.
+Expressed in milliseconds.

-The value provided inside of the settings can be overidden by adding a special annotation to the resource being evaluated.
+The value provided inside of the settings can be overridden by adding a special annotation to the resource being evaluated.

 The annotation name is `kubewarden.sleep_duration_milliseconds` had takes the